 - The municipality conducts the assessment for persons referred to in section 2, subsection 3 or 4 of the Integration Act, including beneficiaries of international protection and their family members, persons receiving social assistance on a non-temporary basis, persons receiving child home care allowance, unaccompanied minors, victims of human trafficking and persons who otherwise require an assessment.

-The objective of the assessment of service needs related to skills and integration is to improve the Finnish or Swedish language proficiency, civic knowledge and inclusion in society especially for persons who are not part of the workforce, particularly parents caring for children at home.
+The objective of the assessment of skills and service needs related to integration is to improve the Finnish or Swedish language proficiency, civic knowledge and inclusion in society especially for persons who are not part of the workforce, particularly parents caring for children at home.

 The comprehensive reform will make integration plans more goal-oriented and strengthen the link between the promotion of integration and working life.
 Following the reforms, the integration plan will still specify the immigrant’s individual goals for integration and employment or entrepreneurship both for the longer term and for the duration of the integration plan.
 The immigrant’s wishes, skills, life stage, work history and educational background must be taken in account in setting the individual goals.
 As a rule, the goals emphasise employment, except for persons under 25 years of age, in whose case the goal, as a rule, must be the completion of upper secondary education at a minimum.